Jorge-Lopes/agoric-components/akash-controller/work-in-progress/akash-controller_component.md

 #### initialize

 The purpose of the initialize method is to ensure that the Akash client is properly set up before any subsequent method calls are made.
-It initializes the Akash instance and retrieves the user's address, which is required for various operations.
+It initializes the Akash instance and retrieves the account's address, which is required for various operations.
 It first checks if the Akash variable is already set, indicating that the client has already been initialized.
-If so, it logs a warning message and returns early to avoid reinitialization.
+If so, it logs a warning message and returns early to avoid re-initialization.
 If the client has not been initialized, it retrieves the mnemonic and RPC endpoint from the opts object.
 If not provided, it falls back to the default values specified at the beginning of the code.
-It calls the initClient function, passing the mnemonic and RPC endpoint as arguments.
+Then, it calls the initClient function, passing the mnemonic and RPC endpoint as parameters.
 The returned Akash instance and address are assigned to the respective variables.

 ```js
 const initialize = async () => {